 Every time the door opens, it lets in warm air, and milk kept near the front of the refrigerator will turn bad more quickly.
 The same is true for milk that sits out for extended periods of time.
 Warmer temperatures mean more bacteria growth, which will sour the milk faster.
 And always be sure to close the carton tightly.
 This will prevent contamination and will protect against the milk absorbing bad smells from the fridge.

 Note that the date on milk cartons is the sell by date, not the expiration or use by date.
-Generally, you have a few days after this date before the product goes bad.
+Generally, you have about 4–5 days after this date before the product goes bad if it was handled properly.
 Don’t worry about drinking milk that is past it’s sell by date by a few days.
 Unofficially (from personal experience), the milk will take on a slightly off, sweet taste before it goes sour.
 If you taste milk that is slightly sweet, you have about one day before it turns sour.

 Cheese is tricky.
 Soft, fresh cheeses are not as hardy as hard or dry cheese.
 For example, fresh mozzarella is more susceptible to mold and spoilage than a harder aged cheddar.